farshbafdoustar/drive_ros_ximea_importer/README.md

 <rosparam param="camera_param_file_paths" subst_value="true">[$(find ximea_camera)/config/ximea1.yaml, $(find ximea_camera)/config/ximea2.yaml, $(find ximea_camera)/config/ximea3.yaml]</rosparam>
 ```

+## 3.3) Start Launch File
-3) You should now be able to plug in the cameras and launch the file created in step 2.
+You should now be able to plug in the cameras and launch the file created in step 2.

+## 3.4) Dynamic Reconfigure
-4) More parameters can be changed via [Dynamic Reconfigure](http://wiki.ros.org/dynamic_reconfigure).
+More parameters can be changed via [Dynamic Reconfigure](http://wiki.ros.org/dynamic_reconfigure).
 For more infos on the parameters checkout the [XiAPI Manual](http://www.ximea.com/support/wiki/apis/XiAPI_Manual).
 The default values can be changed in: `cfg/xiAPI.cfg` (don't forget to rebuild after changing the *.cfg file).

 # 4) Published Topics